robinef/disque-worker/README.md

 ## Introduction

-disque-worker is a small nodeJS worker system using the new Disque project (made by `@antirez` the creator of Redis).
+disque-worker is a small Node.js worker system using the new Disque project (made by `@antirez` the creator of Redis).
 It's really basic for now but working fine.
 It's based on node-redis client since Disque is similar to Redis in terms of connectivity and command execution.

 ## Requirement